muczc1wek/gmc/docs/zengin/tools/vdfs_tools/gothic_vdfs.md

 # GothicVDFS

 Gothic VDFS is the most popular VDFS tool.
-It was created by NicoDE and allows viewing, extracting and building `.vdf` and `.mod` volumes.
+It was created by NicoDE and allows viewing, extracting and building `.vdf` and `.mod` archives.

 ## Download